404FoundingFather/wolfram-sim-ehammond/memory-bank/08-changelog.md

     - Configured gRPC-Web client code generation for the frontend.

 ### Changed
+- **Comprehensive Documentation Review & Alignment (2025-05-14):**
+    - `docs/wolfram-sim-prd.md` reviewed and updated for clarity on hypergraph relation ordering and simulation loop rule application strategy.
+    - All `memory-bank/` files (`00` through `07`, and `09` through `13` as applicable) reviewed for accuracy, consistency with the PRD, and readiness for development.
+    - Specific updates made to:
+        - `01-productVision.md`: Verified alignment with PRD.
+        - `02-techContext.md`: Updated "Last Updated" date to 2025-05-14.
+        - `03-systemPatterns.md`: Updated "Last Updated" date to 2025-05-14; added details to Data Flow, Security, Scalability, and Cross-Cutting Concerns sections for MVP.
+        - `04-database.md`: Updated "Last Updated" date to 2025-05-14.
+        - `05-uidesign.md`: Updated "Last Updated" date to 2025-05-14; clarified Reset button behavior and initial control states.
+        - `06-developmentPlan.md`: Updated "Last Updated" date to 2025-05-14; aligned hypergraph relation ordering and gRPC MVP scope with PRD.
+        - `07-kanban.md`: Updated "Last Updated" date to 2025-05-14; aligned Phase 2 gRPC backlog tasks with PRD and refined development plan.
+    - This changelog (`08-changelog.md`) updated to reflect this review process and set to 2025-05-14.

 - **Development Plan Overhaul (2025-05-13):**
     - `06-developmentPlan.md` was significantly rewritten to provide a more detailed, technically robust, and structured plan for MVP development.
 This included:
         - Enhanced descriptions for Phase 1 (Rust Simulation Engine Core) deliverables (F1.1-F1.6) with deeper technical elaboration on data structures, algorithms (like sub-hypergraph isomorphism for F1.3), event management, and serialization.